laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 	- To update a user, make a PUT request to: http://localhost:8000/applicants/profile_update

-2. __Interviews (PUT, POST, GET, RETRIEVE, DELETE)__
+2. __Interview (PUT, POST, GET, RETRIEVE, DELETE)__

-	- To retrieve a single interview, make a GET request to: http://localhost:8000/interviews/1
+	- To retrieve a SINGLE interview, make a GET request to: http://localhost:8000/interviews/1
 	_NOTE: Replace the 1 with the ID number of the interview you wish to retrieve._

 	-  To create an interview, make a POST to:http://localhost:8000/interviews